Inside: A trip back to the 1990s, a funny and embarrassing piano recital story, and three life lessons that make it all worth sharing.

 If memory serves, this was the last year my parents paid for piano lessons.

 P.S.
 This is actually only story two of three in the “auditorium failures” chapter of my life.
-Come back for post three tentatively titled “It’s Not a Beauty Pageant, It’s a Scholarship Program.”
+Come back for post three titled “It’s Not a Beauty Pageant, It’s a Scholarship Program.”